Readit News logoReadit News

 My argument is this; even if the system itself becomes more complex, it might be worth it to make it better partitioned for human reasoning.
 I tend to quickly get overwhelmed and my memory is getting worse by the minute.
 It's a blessing for me with smaller services that I can reason about, predict consequences from, deeply understand.
 I can ignore everything else.
 When I have to deal with the infrastructure, I can focus on that alone.
 We also have better and more declarative tools for handling infrastructure compared to code.
 It's a blessing when 18 services doesn't use the same database and it's a blessing when 17 services isn't colocated in the same repository having dependencies that most people don't even identify as dependencies.
 Think law of leaky abstractions.

-jagraff · a month ago
+jagraff · 4 months ago

 This is a good point - having your code broken up into standalone units that can fit into working memory has real benefits to the coder.
 I think especially with the rise of coding agents (which, like it or not, are here to stay and are likely going to increase in use over time), sections of code that can fit in a context window cleanly will be much more amenable to manipulation by LLMs and require less human oversight to modify, which may be super useful for companies that want to move faster than the speed of human programming will allow.